Skip to Content

 Turkey Headband Craft – This turkey headband craft is perfect for kids who want to get into the Thanksgiving spirit!
 It’s a quick and easy project that can be done in just a few minutes, and it’s sure to put a smile on everyone’s face.

 Disguise A Turkey Rainbow Craft – This Thanksgiving, don’t let the turkey become the main course!
 With a little creativity, you can help hide the turkey by disguising him as a rainbow.
-It’s a fun and colorful craft that kids will love to make.
+It’s such a cute Thanksgiving craft that kids will love to make.

 Shape Scarecrow Craft – This fun scarecrow craft for kids is not only a great way to teach them about shape recognition, but it’s also a lot of fun to make.
 Use our free template and directions to have it made in no time!